steemit/smt-whitepaper/smt-manual/manual.md

 are not created out of thin air; they already exist and are merely transferred from the inventory of the market maker to Bob.
-Thus, we show that the market maker is essentially an ordinary economic agent acting according to a deterministic algorithm -- it doesn't actually need ``special powers''!
+Thus, we show that the market maker is essentially an ordinary economic agent acting according to a deterministic algorithm -- it doesn't actually need "special powers"!

 ## Finite trades